aakash5454/codex/README.md

 # codex
 The By Laws of code & snippets.
-My coding guildines & some resuable code.
+Some coding guildines & some resuable code & things to keep in mind.